 You can use user research surveys for different purposes, such as:

-- Buyer persona: You can ask your website visitors a series of questions using pop-up surveys to collect information that helps you map your buyer personas.
+Buyer persona: You can ask your website visitors a series of questions using popup surveys to collect information that helps you map your buyer personas.

 You can create surveys with demographic questions to segregate the buyer personas as per their demographic.

-- Marketing research: These surveys help you perform competitor analysis and explore new ways to improve your products/services.
+Marketing research: These surveys help you perform competitor analysis and explore new ways to improve your products/services.

 Sign-up Forms

-Sign-up forms are pop-up surveys used to collect customer data such as email ID, contact info, etc., and build the email list and newsletter subscribers.
+Sign-up forms are popup surveys used to collect customer data such as email ID, contact info, etc., and build the email list and newsletter subscribers.
 These surveys facilitate lead generation.

-What Are the Benefits of Intercept Surveys?
+What Are the Intercept Survey Advantages?

-One major question remains unanswered: “Why should you use intercept surveys for your business?”
+Although we’ve covered a lot, one major question remains unanswered: “Why should you use intercept surveys for your business?”
+To answer your question, here are some intercept survey advantages for your business.

 Real-Time Responses From Visitors